2003 Tour de France, Prologue to Stage 9: Stage 3

 Another flat stage in northern France, 167.5 km including only one Category 4 climb and three intermediate sprints.

-Unlike the two proceeding stages the repeated small breakaways were not allowed to build significant leads.
+Unlike the two preceding stages, the repeated small breakaways were not allowed to build significant leads.
 The teams of the main sprinters, notably Jean Delatour, kept the race together to compete for the points and time bonuses of the intermediate sprints.
 High temperatures and high speeds kept the riders together until after the second sprint when Anthony Geslin makes a lone break.
 His lead reached a maximum of around 3½ minutes and he was caught with just 16 km to the finish.
 In a mass sprint Alessandro Petacchi claimed his second win, but Frenchman Jean-Patrick Nazon had won sufficient bonuses on the intermediate sprints to take the yellow jersey.